 Transforming University of Hertfordshire’s Forum building to meet 2030 Estates vision

-- Will inject a new identity into the University’s nightclubs and Student Union
+- Injection of a new identity into the university’s nightclubs and Student Union